I think reading the Good Omens script book is helping me realize things about my own writing and how I’ve been sabotaging myself.

 The doors of the chapel were immovable, and no matter how the queen fought with them, they remained fixed.
-She could hear the king approaching, the sound of his feet shuffling on the floor and the wet sound of the maggot infested flesh falling from his body.
+She could hear the king approaching, the sound of his feet shuffling on the floor and the sodden sound of the maggot infested flesh falling from his body.

 The queen turned and pressed her back to the chapel’s great doors.
 Rigid with terror, she could not move as the king moved in on her.
-She wept.

 “My queen,” the king groaned again pressing his decaying lips to her neck.
-She wept.
-“My queen.”

 Winning.
 Not something that’s been a big part of my life.
 Much like the unfortunate likes of Charlie Brown or the Amazing Luckless Peter Parker, I’ve been one acquainted with catastrophe.
 Literally, and I’m not misusing literally.

 I’ll never be the person who wins the Powerball twice in ten years (bastards) or finds a briefcase full of a million dollars (okay, seriously, that’s mob money).
 You won’t see me winning any competition.
 I’ve often joked that if there were a contest which required its winner to be named Donnell Jeansonne and have my social security number, some identity thief would win it.